rangle/ngCourse2/handout/universal/universal_components.md

 export class Example {}
 ```

 By using the `renderer` module we can safely write to the DOM, without knowing if the application is running in a browser window, or a node server.
-Now our javascript is truly universal!
+Now our JavaScript is truly universal!